Terry Southern: 1980s

-Hawkeye
+1985: Hawkeye

 In October 1985 Southern was appointed as one of the directors of Hawkeye, a production company set up by his friend Harry Nilsson to oversee the various film and multimedia projects in which he was involved.
 Southern and Nilsson collaborated on several screenplays, including Obits, a Citizen Kane-style story about a journalist investigating the subject of a newspaper obituary, but the script was scathingly reviewed by a studio reader and was never given approval.

-The only major Hawkeye project to see the light of day was The Telephone.
+The only big Hawkeye project to see the light of day was The Telephone.
 Essentially a one-handed comedy-drama, it depicted the gradual mental disintegration of an out-of-work actor.
 It was written with Robin Williams in mind but Williams turned it down.
 Nilsson and Southern then learned that comedian Whoopi Goldberg was keen to take the part and she asked Nilsson and Southern to rewrite it for her.
 New World Films agreed to produce it and Rip Torn signed on as director.

 Production began in January 1987, but New World allowed Goldberg to improvise freely on the screenplay.
-She also replaced Torn's chosen DOP John Alonzo with then-husband David Claessen.
+She also replaced Torn's chosen DOP John Alonzo with her husband David Claessen.
 Torn battled with Goldberg and reportedly had to beg her to perform takes that stuck to the script.
 A year-long struggle then ensued between Hawkeye and New World/Goldberg over the rights to the final cut.
 Southern and Torn put together their own version, which screened at the Sundance Film Festival in January 1988; New World's version premiered in cinemas later that month to generally poor reviews.

-The steady salary from Hawkeye was a considerable help to the perennially cash-strapped Southern, but this changed abruptly in late 1989 when Hawkeye folded after Nilsson discovered that secretary-treasurer Cindy Sims had embezzled all the company funds and most of the money Nilsson had earned from his music, leaving him virtually penniless.
+The steady salary from Hawkeye was a considerable help to the perennially cash-strapped Southern, but this changed abruptly in late 1989 when Hawkeye folded, after Nilsson discovered that secretary-treasurer Cindy Sims had embezzled all the company funds and most of the money Nilsson had earned from his music, leaving him virtually penniless.
 At this point, Southern still owed the IRS some $30,000 in back taxes and $40,000 in penalties.

-Apart from The Telephone, Southern's only published new output in the period 1985–90 was the liner notes for the Marianne Faithfull album Strange Weather and a commentary on the Iran-Contra scandal in The Nation.
+Apart from The Telephone, Southern's only published new output in the period 1985–1990 was the liner notes for the Marianne Faithfull album Strange Weather and a commentary on the Iran–Contra scandal in The Nation.